 What is the bean protocol?

-The bean protocol or bean diet was originally developed by a woman named Karen Hurd who used the diet to cure her young daughter.
+The bean protocol or bean diet was originally developed by a woman named Karen Hurd who used the diet to cure her young daughter of her health issues.
 Karen Hurd is a former bio-chemist for the military and in 1989 her 18-month-old daughter was poisoned by a high concentration of pesticides.
 Her daughter experienced seizures, warts, infections, allergies and other health problems as a result.
-The doctors Karen went to couldn’t explain or understand her daughter’s ailments and told her that her daughter was dying and there was nothing that could be done.
-Unsatisfied with that answer Karen took it upon herself to study the human body at her local medical library.
-After extensive research, she made a nutritional treatment for her daughter and fed it to her via syringe.
-Within two weeks, her daughter started to improve and by week six she had her healthy baby girl back.
-This was the beginning of what would later be known as the bean diet or bean protocol.

-With the bean protocol, you are supposed to eat beans or lentils 3-6 times per day, for at least 3 months.
+With the bean protocol, you are supposed to eat beans or lentils 3-6 times per day for at least 3 months.

-When you eat your beans on the bean protocol you can eat them on their own, or with lean protein, vegetables, or a small amount of fruit (although you are supposed to limit fruit as much as possible when on the bean protocol).
-You are supposed to avoid eating oils or fats at the same time as your beans because you don’t want the fats to bind with the soluble fibre.
+You are supposed to avoid eating oils or fats at the same time as your beans because you don’t want the fats to bind with the soluble fiber.
 You want to separate your beans from fat by at least 1.5 hours.
-You want the soluble fibre to bind with the bile for optimal detox support.
+You want the soluble fiber to bind with the bile for optimal detox support.
 How many beans, and what types of beans are eaten are individualized based on your health conditions and needs.

 And besides eating all those beans, you are also supposed to cut out sugar (including fruits), caffeine and perfumes.
-The idea behind these eliminations is that coffee and sugar stimulate adrenalin, which can make health issues worse, while fragrances can contribute to hormonal imbalances (I've written more on this topic many times before but if you are interested in learning more, this is a great post to read).
-You are also supposed to do gentle exercise daily, avoid strenuous exercise and limit your alcohol intake.
-There are also many other things you need to do during the bean protocol including:
+The idea behind these eliminations is that coffee and sugar stimulate adrenaline, which can make health issues worse, while fragrances can contain endocrine disruptors and contribute to hormonal imbalances.
+You are also supposed to do gentle exercise daily, avoid strenuous exercise, and limit your alcohol intake.

 - Avoiding dairy